the DOOR lab Team

 Dr. Dumitriu is a general pediatrician and neuroscientist

-She joined Columbia University as an Assistant Professor of Pediatrics (in Psychiatry) in November 2018, after completing her MD, PhD, pediatric residency, and a fellowship in environmental health at the Icahn School of Medicine at Mount Sinai.
-Her clinical work is dedicated to caring for newborns as a pediatric hospitalist in the Well Baby Nursery at the Morgan Stanley Children's Hospital.
+Dani joined Columbia University as an Assistant Professor of Pediatrics (in Psychiatry) in November 2018, after completing her MD, PhD, pediatric residency, and a fellowship in environmental health at the Icahn School of Medicine at Mount Sinai.
+Her clinical work is dedicated to caring for newborns as a pediatric hospitalist in the Newborn Medicine Section at the Morgan Stanley Children's Hospital.
 Dr. Dumitriu's administrative roles include:

 • Chair of Columbia University’s COMBO Initiative